 The Company has two fixed rate, Euro denominated, international term loans for purposes of financing certain capital expenditures and general business needs.
-The first international term loan in the amount of \$20.4 million was entered into on December 28, 2015, was fully funded during 2016 and has a term of six years, maturing December 28, 2021.
-As of December 31, 2018, \$10.2 million remained outstanding on the first international term loan at a weighted average interest rate of 1.72%.
-The second international term loan in the amount of \$7.6 million was entered into on December 21, 2018, bears interest at 1.96% and has a term of five years, maturing on December 31, 2023.
+The first international term loan in the amount of \$19.9 million was entered into on December 28, 2015, was fully funded during 2016 and has a term of six years, maturing December 28, 2021.
+As of December 31, 2019, \$6.0 million remained outstanding on the first international term loan at a weighted average interest rate of 1.72%.
+The second international term loan in the amount of \$11.8 million was entered into on December 21, 2018, bears interest at 1.96% and has a term of five years, maturing on December 31, 2023.
+As of December 31, 2019, \$10.5 million remained outstanding on the second international term loan.

 The Company has two multicurrency international revolving credit facilities that are used for financing working capital and general business needs.
-The Company had \$11.8 million of borrowings outstanding at a weighted average interest rate of 2.25% on the international revolving credit facilities as of December 31, 2018, leaving \$4.2 million available for future borrowing.
+The Company had \$5.7 million of borrowings outstanding at a weighted average interest rate of 1.90% on the international revolving credit facilities as of December 31, 2019, leaving \$10.1 million available for future borrowing.
 The terms of the international revolving credit facilities includes certain financial covenants, a guarantee of the international revolving credit facilities by the Company and a security agreement that includes collateralizing substantially all of the Quad Europe Sp. z.o.o. assets.
-The first multicurrency international revolving credit facility expires on October 31, 2019, and bears interest at the aggregate of the Warsaw Interbank Offered Rate ("WIBOR") plus 0.90% for any Polish Zloty denominated borrowings, the aggregate of British pound sterling LIBOR plus 0.95% for any British pound sterling denominate borrowings.
+The first multicurrency international revolving credit facility expires on October 31, 2020, and bears interest at the aggregate of the Warsaw Interbank Offered Rate ("WIBOR") plus 0.90% for any Polish Zloty denominated borrowings or the aggregate of British pound sterling LIBOR plus 0.95% for any British pound sterling denominate borrowings.
+The second multicurrency international revolving credit facility expires on November 20, 2020, and bears interest at the aggregate of WIBOR plus 0.70% for any Polish Zloty denominated borrowings.
 The second multicurrency international revolving credit facility expires on November 20, 2020, and bears interest at the aggregate of WIBOR plus 0.70% for any Polish Zloty denominated borrowings.